STATION13 - Lightweight Backpacking Tents and Lightweight Camping Equipment

 Five key properties to consider with steel blades are:

-For our outdoor multi-tools, generally some form of stainless steel makes for a good all round blade.
+For outdoor multi-tools, generally some form of stainless steel makes for a good all round blade.
 Stainless steel is carbon steel with more or less chromium added to the mix.
 Of course there are various make-ups of stainless steel, again, each with their own pros and cons.
+It is just worth pointing out that, contrary to popular belief, many forms of stainless steel (and indeed some of the best stainless steels) are in fact magnetic.

 Some high-end stainless steel metals are simply out of the price range for small relatively low cost multi-tools, and may not actually be the best steel for the job.
 In any case there are some good tried and tested lower cost options.
 Our outdoor multi-tool blades use 20Cr13 (420 type) and 440 stainless steels, both of which are good, mid-range stainless steels, which are a tough, have good wear and corrosion resistance, not too difficult to sharpen, and hold their edges well.